MCP Reference

 The MCP server is available at the following URL via Streamable HTTP transport:

-https://skillrepo.dev/api/mcpAny MCP-compatible IDE or client can connect by configuring this URL and your access key.
+https://mcp.skillrepo.devAny MCP-compatible client — typically a remote agent runtime — connects by configuring this URL and an access key.
 The server implements the Model Context Protocol specification.

 Rate Limits

-Rate limits are applied per access key and reset daily at midnight UTC.
+Rate limits apply per access key and reset daily at midnight UTC.
+They count against the same per-day budget across CLI, MCP, and REST API requests.

 |---|---|